Why Some People Can Hear Color and Smell Words

 Interestingly, recent research has also found synesthesia often co-occurring with autism; while synesthesia is experienced by just 2-4% of the general population, it is experienced by as many as 20% of people on the autism spectrum, leading experts to wonder whether synesthesia may have a role to play in the sensory overload individuals on the spectrum experience.
 While research is yet to answer that, experts believe that synesthesia and autism share a number of biological similarities; for instance, they’re both associated with greater local connectivity within the same or adjacent brain areas, rather than global connectivity between distant parts of the brain.

 While some synesthetes may enjoy perceiving the world differently, others may find their experiences isolating — not just because they may struggle to explain it to others, but also because they fear being ridiculed or derided for it.
-However, there is no cure for synesthesia and, in fact, musicians Lorde and Billy Joel, among others, have admitted to experiencing synesthesia; art historians believe that Vincent Van Gogh experienced it, too.
-So synesthetes, even if they feel alone, are in good company.
+However, even if they get lonely, synesthetes are in good company: musicians Lorde and Billy Joel, among others, have admitted to experiencing synesthesia; art historians believe that Vincent Van Gogh experienced it, too.